The Legacy of Cuban Cigar Factory Storytellers

 EDUCATIONAL.
 INFLUENTIAL.
 CUBA'S CLASSIC TRADITION

-Cigar smokers who buy Cuban cigars, understand the backbreaking work involved to produce their hand-crafted pieces.
-Tobacco farmers, torecedors; the level of care undertaken to correctly age cigars in a humidor.
+Cigar smokers who Cuban cigars, understand the backbreaking work involved to produce their hand-crafted pieces.
+Tobacco farmers, torecedores; the level of care undertaken to correctly age cigars in a humidor.
 Nevertheless, there’s another type of worker – crucial to the process, who rarely receives much mention.
 Storytellers – lectors, have helped shape the industry since 1845.

-STORYTELLER SIGNIFICANCE - In an article from the BBC, correspondent Michael Voss went to the H. Upmann (Jose Marti Cigar) Factory in Havana and reported on the significance of cigar factory readers.
-Cuba remains the only country to withhold the tradition; “an estimated 250 “lectores” or cigar readers” are employed throughout the island.
+STORYTELLER SIGNIFICANCE - In an article from the BBC, correspondent Michael Voss went to the H. Upmann (Jose Marti Cigar) Factory in Havana.
+He reported on the significance of cigar factory readers.
+Cuba remains the only country to withhold the tradition; “an estimated 250 “lectors” or cigar readers” are employed throughout the island.
 The BBC piece explains how a storyteller will sit on a raised platform with a microphone and read the state-run newspaper Granma in the morning, but by the afternoon, cigar workers can choose reading material.
 This includes everything from magazines and horoscopes, to modern and classic novels, and occasional self-help books.

-READING INFLUENCING BRAND NAMES - Besides maintaining the energy and dedication of those creating habanos in the factories, lectors have helped influence the names of the biggest cigar brands.
+READING INFLUENCING BRAND NAMES - Besides maintaining the energy and dedication of those creating Habanos in the factories, lectors have helped influence the names of the biggest cigar brands.
 On our blog post: Romeo Y Julieta Cigars: Captivating History Behind the Brand, we revealed the story of how creators Inocencio Alverez and Manin Garcia, came up with their company name.
 Their inspiration was sourced from factory workers requesting readers to read aloud the Shakespeare play Romeo and Juliet.
 In 1875, Romeo Y Julieta Cigars were established, and success since then has been continuous.
 The Romeo Y Julieta Wide Churchills Cigar is frequently mentioned as a favourite for cigar aficionados, while the Romeo Y Julieta Mille Fleurs Cigar is considered one of the best Petit Coronas.